Inside Chiang Mai's Ancient City Walls

 You can find both domestic and international flights to Chiang Mai International Airport (CNX).
 Flights from Bangkok are especially popular.
 From the airport, the city is only about a 15-minute bus or taxi ride away.
 If you’re arriving from Bangkok and want to see as much scenery as possible, you could take a nine-hour bus ride or 15-hour train ride.

-Attractions Inside the City Walls
+Inside the City Walls of Chiang Mai

 The city walls were built at the time of the city’s founding.
 Like other cities of the period, Chiang Mai was built according to traditional astrological and religious principles.
 This meant that every aspect of the city’s layout, including walls, gates and moats, were designed to appease spirits and gods so they’d protect the city.
 Ceremonies and festivals dedicated to these protective spirits are still held today.